Developer Guide

 tag edit st/1 t/instruments

-.
+Expected: The first sales tag in the sales tag list is edited frommusictoinstruments.
 The contact tag list should remain sorted in alphabetical order.
-In addition, all sales that were previously tagged withmusic
+In addition, all sales that were previously tagged withmusicwill now be tagged withinstruments. -

 Test case: Enter